Chris Moukarbel: Art

-Moukarbel made videos and contemporary art while living in New York.
+Moukarbel made art videos and contemporary art while living in New York.
 His best known video art project World Trade Center was made as part of his graduate school thesis at Yale School of Art.
 Moukarbel acquired a bootleg script for a then upcoming Oliver Stone film World Trade Center and he shot his own version using student actors.
 The short film was released freely on the internet as a way to pre-empt the Stone film and caused a highly publicized lawsuit by Paramount Pictures.

 In a New York Times article about the art project Moukarbel said in the interview "My film was offered free on the Internet… It cost $1,000 to produce.
-We're at a place now where technology allows the democratization of storytelling."
-After paramount blocked the distribution of the video it continued to be shown at Witte de With institute of Contemporary art who refused to comply with the court order.
+We're at a place now where technology allows the democratization of storytelling.
+Through their access and budget they're able to affect a lot of people's ideas about an event and also affect policy.
+I was deliberately using their script and pre-empting their release to make a statement about power."
+After Paramount blocked the distribution of the video it continued to be shown at Witte de With Institute of Contemporary art who refused to comply with the court order.

 His artwork has shown at Marianne Boesky Gallery, Air de Paris, Witte de with and Wallspace gallery among others.